mvp-rockets/logstash/README.md

 ### 3. How do I get set up? ###

-- Clone the project by clicking this link [git@bitbucket.org:venkatsai1234/logstash.git]
+- Clone the project by clicking this link [git@bitbucket.org:venkatsai1234/logstash.git][id]

 ### 4. How to start the project? ###

-- Datasync from mysql to elasticSearch(change the mysql-demo.yml to postgres.tml or yourDatabase.yml to sync your data to elasticSearch)
+- Datasync from mysql to elasticSearch(change the mysql-demo.yml to postgres.yml or yourDatabase.yml to sync your data to elasticSearch)
 - docker-compose -f mysql-demo.yml up

 ### 5. Where do I see my data? ###